GSA/challenges-and-prizes/_challenges/1057-full-ocean-depth-challenge.md

   <ul>
     <li>Knowledge</li>
     <li>Skills</li>
-    <li>Capabilities meeting the Challenge.</li>
+    <li>Capabilities meeting the Challenge</li>
   </ul>
+<p>The concept white paper shall be no more than five (5) pages in length in Times New Roman font and no smaller than size 11 font.</p>
   <p>A panel of judges will screen all submissions for compliance with the rules and terms and conditions detailed herein.</p>
 <p><strong>Phase II: </strong>Each of the companies that move onto Phase II will be invited to pitch their proposal to the panel of judges during certain days.
 In Phase II, companies will be evaluated by the review panel on a scale of 0-25 points (25 being the highest).
 The evaluation criteria is provided below:</p>
   <p style="line-height: normal; text-autospace: none;"><span style="font-size: 10.5pt; font-family: 'Open Sans'; color: #333333;">&nbsp;</span></p>
 <table style="border-collapse: collapse; border: none;" width="654">